eclipse-kura/kura/docs/java-application-development/how-to-use-beacon-apis.md

 Eddystone&trade; is a protocol specification that defines a BLE message format for proximity beacon messages.
 It describes several different frame types that may be used individually or in combinations to create beacons that can be used for a variety of applications.
 For more information please see <a href="https://developers.google.com/beacons/" about="_blank">here</a> and <a href="https://github.com/google/eddystone" about="_blank">here</a>.

 In this section the Eddystone&trade; implementation of the Kura Beacon APIs is presented, providing several code snippets to explain how to perform common operations on them.
-For a complete example on Eddystone&trade; advertising and scanning, please refer to the new <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.eddystone.advertiser" about="_blank">Eddystone&trade; advertiser</a> and <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.eddystone.scanner" about="_blank">Eddystone&trade; scanner</a> examples.
+For a complete example on Eddystone&trade; advertising and scanning, please refer to the <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.eddystone.advertiser" about="_blank">Eddystone&trade; advertiser</a> and <a href="https://github.com/eclipse/kura/tree/develop/kura/examples/org.eclipse.kura.example.eddystone.scanner" about="_blank">Eddystone&trade; scanner</a> examples.

 !!! warning
     Only Eddystone UID and URL frame types are currently supported.